Holden Karnofsky: Education and early career

-Karnofsky graduated from Harvard University with a degree in social studies in 2003.
-At Harvard, he was a member of the Harvard Lampoon.
+Karnofsky attended Stevenson High School in Lincolnshire, Illinois, and was named a National Merit Scholar.
+He graduated from Harvard University with a degree in social studies in 2003, splitting his studies particularly between economics, philosophy and psychology.
+At Harvard, he was a member of The Harvard Lampoon.
 After graduating, he worked at Bridgewater Associates, an investment management fund based in Westport, Connecticut.'

 GiveWell

 At Bridgewater, Karnofsky met his future GiveWell co-founder Elie Hassenfeld.
-In 2006, Karnofsky and Hassenfeld started a charity club where they and other Bridgewater employees pooled in money and investigated the best charities to donate the money to.
-In mid-2007, with donations from their colleagues, Karnofsky and Hassenfeld formed a fund called "The Clear Fund", and quit their jobs to work full time on GiveWell, whose goal was to allocate the money in the Clear Fund to the best charities.
+In 2006, Karnofsky and Hassenfeld started a charity club where they and other Bridgewater employees pooled money and researched charities to determine where to direct money.
+In mid-2007, with donations from their colleagues, Karnofsky and Hassenfeld formed a fund called "The Clear Fund", and quit their jobs to work full time on GiveWell, whose goal was to allocate Clear Fund's money to the charities they assessed as most effective.

-In June 2012, GiveWell announced a close partnership with Good Ventures, the philanthropic foundation tasked with giving away Facebook co-founder Dustin Moskovitz's wealth.
+In June 2012, GiveWell announced a partnership with Good Ventures, the philanthropic foundation tasked with giving away Facebook co-founder Dustin Moskovitz's wealth.
 Good Ventures has been one of GiveWell's main funders since then as well as a major donor to GiveWell-recommended charities.

-Under Karnofsky's leadership, the annual money moved to GiveWell-recommended charities increased from $1.6 million in 2010 to $110 million in 2015.
+Annual donations to GiveWell-recommended charities increased from $1.6 million in 2010 to $110 million in 2015.
 Until 2023, he was vice chair of its board of directors.

 Astroturfing incident

 In December 2007, Karnofsky was discovered posting a question about the organization to MetaFilter using another individual's name, and then posting an answer about GiveWell with his own name but without disclosing his affiliation with GiveWell.
-The negative publicity led Karnofsky to resign from the role of executive director, though he was later reinstated.
-The board cut $5000 from his salary to pay for a professional development course he would be required to take.
+Karnofsky resigned as executive director after the incident and was later reinstated.
+The board cut $5,000 from his salary to pay for a professional development course he would be required to take.
 The incident had negative repercussions on GiveWell's reputation.
 Karnofsky's claim that the incident had been due to sleep deprivation and offer to donate to MetaFilter were mocked by users of the site.

 Open Philanthropy

 Karnofsky was CEO and then co-chief executive officer of Open Philanthropy, a research and grantmaking foundation whose main funders are Cari Tuna and Dustin Moskovitz.
 Open Philanthropy is an outgrowth of GiveWell Labs, a collaboration of GiveWell and Good Ventures for more speculative giving.
-As of August 2019, Open Philanthropy has made around 650 grants to over 370 unique organizations, disbursing a total of $857 million.
+By August 2019, Open Philanthropy had made about 650 grants totaling $857 million to more than 370 organizations.

 In 2023, Karnofsky first took a leave of absence from his co-CEO role and then moved to a new role as Director of AI Strategy to focus on AI safety.
 In 2024, he became a Visiting Scholar at the Carnegie Endowment for International Peace.
-As of January 2025, he had left Carnegie, and had joined Anthropic as Member of Technical Staff.
+As of January 2025, he had left Carnegie.

-Other activities

 Karnofsky was on the board of directors of OpenAI between 2017 and 2021.